LokeshN1/EchoChat/README.md

 # EchoChat

-Chat-Ayna is a real-time chat application built with React, Vite, and Strapi.
+EchoChat is a real-time chat application built with React, Vite, and Strapi.
 It supports user authentication, multiple chat sessions, and real-time messaging using Socket.io.
 All data, including chat sessions and authentication, is stored in local storage.

 ## Project Overview